June 16, 2014

 the Evolution of Viruses

-Scientists in APL’s Research and Exploratory Development (RED) Mission Area have developed a device that will allow researchers to drastically reduce the time it takes to mimic the natural evolution of a virus in the lab.
-This tool—the droplet-based Rapid Acceleration of Laboratory Evolution (oRACLE) Chip—can potentially improve the nation’s ability to interdict emerging diseases, said RED’s Andrew Feldman.
-“But it can also be applied to addressing challenges of bacterial drug resistance, food safety, and biological weapons defense,” he added.
+Scientists at the Johns Hopkins University Applied Physics Laboratory have developed a device that will allow researchers to drastically reduce the time it takes to mimic the natural evolution of a virus in the lab.
+The tool—a droplet-based Rapid Acceleration of Laboratory Evolution (oRACLE) Chip—can potentially improve the nation’s ability to interdict emerging diseases, said Andrew Feldman, senior research scientist of the Laboratory’s Research and Exploratory Development Department.
+“But it can also be applied to addressing challenges of bacterial drug resistance, food safety, and biological weapons defense.”

 The work represents a major milestone in the Defense Advanced Research Projects Agency’s (DARPA) Prophecy program, under which a team led by APL and Harvard University is developing methods to predict how, and how fast, viruses might mutate.

 The study of how viruses propagate is important for curing disease and preventing viral outbreaks.
 In nature, viruses compete with one another for dominance within the human body.
 The body’s immune system responds and begins to attack viruses when they’re detected, but there are rare variants—the most evolutionarily fit—in the viral population that can escape such evolutionary pressures and eventually dominate the population.